SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 "Standard screening returned 'no flags.'
 The partner was clean.
 But the partnership was not.
 This is what counter-jurisdictional analysis finds that entity screening alone cannot."

-Database screening tells you if an entity name is flagged.
-We tell you if the partnership makes strategic sense against your unique institutional risk profile and funder commitments.
+Database screening tells you whether an entity name is flagged.
+We tell you whether a partnership makes strategic sense against your institution's specific risk profile and funder commitments.
+The two questions have different answers more often than most institutions realize.

 Automated tools analyze Western compliance in isolation.
-We map both the funder’s architecture AND the host country’s framework, identifying the exact collision points where partnerships structurally fail.
+We map the funder's architecture and the host country's framework, identifying the exact collision points where partnerships structurally fail.
+The case study above is one example; we have run versions of this analysis across dozens of jurisdictions.

 Accountability & Scope